 Tomasz Skóra, PhD

-I obtained my PhD degree from the Institute of the Physical Chemistry of the Polish Academy of Sciences.
-I defended my PhD thesis titled “Diffusion and reactions under crowding: Theory and simulations” in May 2023.
-My thesis was awarded with a prize by Academic Computer Centre CYFRONET AGH.
-Currently, I am a postdoctoral research associate in Bidone’s lab at the Scientific Computing and Imaging Institute, University of Utah.
+I completed my PhD at the Institute of the Physical Chemistry of the Polish Academy of Sciences, where my thesis, “Diffusion and reactions under crowding: Theory and simulations”, was recognized with a prize by Academic Computer Centre CYFRONET AGH.
+I then held a postdoctoral research associate position in Bidone’s lab at the Scientific Computing and Imaging Institute, University of Utah